 Unusually for the Caribbean, the island remained entirely in the possession of the British until its independence in 1966.
-It was touched in 1625 by the British ship Olive Blossom, whose crew, finding it uninhabited, took possession in the name. of James I. The first settlement was made in that year, at the direction of Sir William Courteen under the patent of Lord Leigh (Ley), afterwards Earl of Marlborough, to whom the island had been granted by the king.
+It was first encountered in 1625 by the British ship Olive Blossom, whose crew, finding it uninhabited, took possession in the name of James I. The first settlement was made at the direction of Sir William Courteen under the patent of Lord Leigh (Ley), afterwards Earl of Marlborough, to whom the island had been granted by the king.
 Two years later, a compromise having been effected with Lord Marlborough, a grant of the island was obtained by the Earl of Carlisle, whose claim was based on a grant, from the king, of all the Caribbean islands in 1624; and in 1628 Charles Wolferstone, a native of Bermuda, was appointed as governor.
 In the same year sixtyfour settlers arrived at Carlisle Bay and the present capital was founded.

 It was sugar that brought the Africans to Barbados, creating a rural-industrial proletariat decades before the English Industrial Revolution.
 Blacks not only cut cane: at the centre of every plantation was the factory: the sugar mill - Barbados has one of the few remaining in the Caribbean, at Morgan Lewis - and the boiling house and the sugar curing house, perhaps a distilling house for the manufacture of rum.
 Much skill was required, particularly from the sugar-boilers.

 During the Civil War in England many Royalists sought refuge in Barbados, where, under Lord Willoughby (who had leased the island from the Earl of Carlisle), they offered determined resistance to the forces of the Commonwealth.
 Willoughby, however, was ultimately defeated and exiled.